epam/ketcher/ketcher-autotests/README.md

    - `npm run docker:update` run all tests and update snapshots
    - `npm run docker:debug` run all tests with debugging enabled

+- if your command doesn't exist in package.json and you want to run it in the docker container: `npm run docker any_command`
 - if you want to **stop** docker, run the next command in the directory "ketcher": `npm run docker:down`